 The Pentecost scene is more difficult to depict in sculpture, but the bronze sculpture from the Cathedral of St. Mary of the Assumption in San Francisco (shown as feature photo above) prayerfully shows the coming of the Holy Spirit as a dove surrounded by tongues of fire.
 The Blessed Virgin is seated, amid the twelve Apostles in the Upper Room, ready to receive the Spirit, with folded hands and eyes closed.
 The Apostles look to their Mother’s example and, too, prepare themselves for receipt of the gifts of the Holy Spirit.
 The sculpture was created by Italian artist Enrico Manfreni (1917 – 2004).

-The sculpture of the three women at the foot of the Cross is mounted above the sanctuary at St. Joseph’s Church in Geneva, Nebraska and brings to mind the scene when Jesus declared His Mother to be the Mother of all, when he said, “Behold, your mother.”
-The statues of the three women in sorrow at the foot of the Cross are life-size; and from the Gospel of John (see reference above to John 19:25-27) are the Blessed Virgin Mary painted with a gold-edged blue tunic and white scarf; and two women painted in muted colors of brown and gold: Mary Magdalene with long hair and Mary of Clopas who by some accounts is identified as the wife of Saint Joseph’s brother (the sister-in-law of the Blessed Virgin Mary).
-The statues of the three women, as well as the body of Jesus, and most other statues and stained-glass windows in the church were part of the original church structure which housed the parish for nearly one-hundred years.
-The statues of the three women were restored and mounted on the altar in 2018 with the donations of a generous parishioner.
+The sculpture of the Crucifixion Scene is mounted above the sanctuary at St. Joseph’s Church in Geneva, Nebraska and brings to mind the scene when Jesus declared His Mother to be the Mother of all, when he said, “Behold, your mother.”
+The statues of the Blessed Mother, Mary Magdalen and St. John in sorrow at the foot of the Cross are life-size; and from the Gospel of John (see reference above to John 19:25-27) are the Blessed Virgin Mary painted with a gold-edged blue tunic and white scarf; and Mary Magdalen and St. John painted in muted colors of brown and gold.
+The statues of the three, as well as the body of Jesus, and most other statues and stained-glass windows in the church were part of the original church structure which housed the parish for nearly one-hundred years.
+The statues of the three were restored and mounted on the altar in 2018 with the donations of a generous parishioner.

 All websites were accessed on or about 5-22-2021 and are considered to be useful, reliable and secure, but users should view the websites at their own discretion.
 The author or the website https://www.churchwonders.com is not responsible for those sites’ code or content.